publiccodenet/about/organization/annual-reports/annual-report-2019-2020.md

 ##### We discovered:

 * Open source governance—the strategy, priorities and decision-making that guide product growth—is uniquely challenging for civil servants.
 To help, we developed a game communities are using to learn about interdependent responsibilities in role based systems.
 [See more about the Governance Game](https://youtu.be/Dt0WFla4eeM).
 * Market parties must be as involved as public organizations in the codebase community so they can build long-term sustainable business models.
 As part of the [OpenZaak market consultation](https://github.com/open-zaak/open-zaak-market-consultation), we developed a process of working with market parties to define governance benefiting everyone involved.
 * Our value increases for communities with international ambitions and unique products (i.e. less commodified commercial competition).

 #### Assessing the Digital Omgevingsbeleid codebase

-##### Stewardship is increasing environmental and civic sustainability, efficiency and transparency in Zuid-Holland
+##### Stewardship is increasing environmental and civic sustainability, efficiency and transparency in Zuid-Holland.

 Our first member, the Province of Zuid-Holland, is developing a tool to let both policy makers and citizens explore all environmental laws and policies, see where they apply, and compare them to previous versions.